 Mia Yim vs. Kayden Carter

-I assumed that this was going to be a simple squash but Carter got in enough offense here that she came out of the loss looking good.
+I assumed that this was going to be a simple squash, and would get a thumbs down in this NXT Review, but Carter got in enough offense here that she came out of the loss looking good.

 Even though she managed to frustrate Yim, she’d eventually succumb to Protect Ya Neck and Mia would walk away with the win.
-While they were showing mutual respect for each other, Chelsea Green entered the ring and attacked them both.
+While they were showing mutual respect, Chelsea Green entered the ring and attacked them both.

 This would lead to Robert Stone showing up and announcing The Robert Stone Brand to which I went “Meh”.